 Lenders need to demonstrate a:

 Lenders may use Colorado Housing and Finance Authority deposits on most types of business loans.
 Cash deposits are pledged as additional collateral to the lender for an initial term of three years.
-For longer-term loans, lenders may request an extension for up to 10 years.
+Deposit term lengths may be increased for certain transactions, including those that support employee ownership.
+After the initial term ends, the lender may request an annual extension of up to 10 years for longer-term loans.

 Because this program is not a direct lending program, you will need to apply for support through the lender that is underwriting your loan request.
 Lenders will need to email or mail the completed Cash Collateral Support borrower and lender applications, along with the supporting documents listed on the lender application, to the Colorado Housing and Finance Authority (CHFA) for review.
 If your lender is not familiar with Cash Collateral Support program, you can connect them with CHFA.